How do I know if therapy is right for me?

 What is the process for starting therapy?

 In the first instance I offer an initial, free 15 minute consultation over the telephone or Zoom to find out a bit more about what you are looking for and to get a sense of whether I am the right therapist for you.
 There is also an opportunity for you to ask me anything about how I work, and what kind of therapy I offer.
-Should we decide to work together, our first session wll be a 50-minute assessment at the concessionary rate of £40.
+Should we decide to work together, our first session wll be a 50-minute assessment format.

 What determines successful therapy?